-What causes an itching clitoris?
+What causes an itching clitoris or vaginal itching?
 Knowing the right reason can be helpful in handling it.
-Firstly, the clitoris is a small sensitive part of the female sexual organ which sits just above the entrance of the vagina.
+Firstly, the clitoris is a small sensitive part of the female sexual organ, which sits just above the entrance of the vagina.
 Its high sensitivity can be attributed to the presence of many nerve endings.
-So, when the clitoris itches here are the most likely reasons.
+So, when there is cltoris itching, here are the most likely reasons.

-its sensitivity can make it highly irritable to certain things in contact with it such as the fabric with which the underwear is made or even a new soap or detergent with which the underwear was laundered.
-It is advisable to change the new soap or detergent to a different one.
+The sensitivity of the clitoris can make it highly irritable to certain things in contact with it.
+It can happen because of the fabric with which the underwear is made or even a new soap or detergent with which the underwear was laundered.
+Under such circumstances, it is advisable to change the new soap or detergent to a different one.

-an itchy clitoris has the likelihood to occur at the point of sexual arousal, this is because as blood flows to it becomes a little swollen and prone to slight irritation.
-This is why a person may experience a temporary itch right before, during and after being sexually aroused.
+An itching clitoris has the likelihood to occur at the point of sexual arousal.
+This is because as blood flows to it, the clitoris becomes a little swollen and prone to slight irritation.
+This is why a person may experience a temporary itch right before, during, and after being sexually aroused.
 This isn’t a problem as it is only temporary and goes away by itself.
 But a persistent itch at this period may be a pointer to an underlying infection.

-Burning sensation during urination, constant burning sensation or pain in the vagina, greyish white discharge, a foul odor (especially after sex), if one has one or more of these, it is advisable to see the doctor immediately.
+These are some major reasons for itching in the clitoris.
+Bacterial vaginosis causes itching not only on the clitoris but other areas around the vagina and comes with several other symptoms so it’s very easy to determine.
+Other symptoms are burning sensation during urination, constant burning sensation or pain in the vagina, greyish white discharge, a foul odor (especially after sex).
+If one has one or more of these, it is advisable to see the doctor immediately.

-this is a type of skin disorder that affects the genitals.
+This is a type of skin disorder that affects the genitals.
 It can also affect some parts of the skin around the breast and the upper body.
-Lichen sclerosis is believed to happen due to the following:
+Lichen sclerosis is believed to happen due to the following reasons:

 This often occurs more in females than in males especially after the onset of menopause and is non-contagious.
-The following might occur on the affected areas – blisters, bleeding, scarring, white spots, wrinkled patches, susceptibility to skin tear and bruise.
+The following might occur in the affected areas – blisters, bleeding, scarring, white spots, wrinkled patches, susceptibility to skin tear, and bruise.
 If any of these symptoms are noticed, the affected person should have a doctor check the changes on their skin every 6 – 12months.

 This situation is surprisingly more common in females than in males.
 It is a condition whereby a person is persistently aroused without any sexual thoughts or form of stimulation.
 The sensation can go on for as briefly as hours to as long as months.
 Women who experience this find it more unpleasant than pleasant as they do not exactly want to feel aroused and cannot freely discuss this with anyone openly, not even their doctors.

-This condition is accompanied by other symptoms which include itching, tingling, throbbing, increased genital pressure lubrication, vaginal contraction, orgasms, pain burning sensation.
-Certain factors or activities may contribute to the occurrence of this condition, such as anxiety and stress, urination or being in a moving car can all trigger the symptoms.
+This condition is accompanied by other symptoms which include itching in the clitoris, itching in the vagina, tingling, throbbing, increased genital pressure lubrication, vaginal contraction, orgasms, pain burning sensation.
+Certain factors or activities that may contribute to the occurrence of this condition are anxiety and stress, urination, or being in a moving car can all trigger the symptoms.

-this can affect not only parts of the vagina but also the buttocks and anus.
-Symptoms include itching, rashes, sores, dry/crusty skin, and burning sensation.
-Causes of eczema in the genitals include fabric allergies, medication or bathing soap.
+This can affect not only parts of the vagina but also the buttocks and anus.
+Symptoms include clitoris itching, vaginal itching, rashes, sores, dry/crusty skin, and burning sensation.
+Causes of eczema in the genitals include fabric allergies, medication, or bathing soap.

-This is one of the major reasons why one could experience an itching clitoris or genital.
-However, it comes with other symptoms like painful and frequent urination, vaginal discharge and foul odor, redness, bleeding anus, genital warts, and mouth sores.
+Sexuallt Transmitted Infection is one of the major reasons why one could experience an itching clitoris or genital.
+However, it comes with other symptoms like pain and frequent urination, vaginal discharge and foul odor, redness, bleeding anus, genital warts, and mouth sores.